basmingo/basmingo/README.md

 ## Hey! 👋

-I'm Pavel Basmanov
-Java Developer, living in Turkey,
--Passed through an internship in the Netherlands by their offer.
+I'm Pavel Basmanov.
+Java Developer, living in Turkey, -Passed through an internship in the Netherlands by their offer.
 -Actively learning new, and truly love Algorithms and Computer Science